 - The Staff Student Liaison Committee (SSLC)

 - The SSLC meets twice a term to discuss any issue relating to teaching.
-There are four staff members (the convenor, the Director of Studies, the Director of Student Experience and the Head of Department) and student representatives from all degree programmes and all years.
-The minutes of the meetings are sent to the Staff Meeting.
+There are four staff members (the convenor, the Senior Tutor, the Director of Education and the Head of Department) and student representatives from the various degree programmes and all years.
 We aim to publish a response (on the SSLC website) to issues raised at each SSLC meeting within ten days of the meeting.
-The SSLC also compiles an annual report which is considered by the Science Undergraduate Studies Committee and other University bodies.
+These reports are considered at the following meeting of the SSLC and the Physics Education Committee.
+The SSLC also makes an annual report to the Student Union.

 - Informal Contacts

 - Staff often receive comments (usually in tutorials or in the laboratory) on the lecture and laboratory modules taken by students.
 These are passed on to the people concerned where appropriate.

 There are three External Examiners, who are appointed by the University for a period of (usually) four years.

 - Submits a report to the Vice-Chancellor once a year.
 This can deal with any aspect of the teaching, but normally concentrates on issues relating to student achievement, examination and assessment procedures, the curriculum and on how standards at Warwick compare with those at other UK universities.
 The Department's responses are considered by the University's Teaching Quality Office and sent to the external examiners.